Water >> Service and Repair

 The gas part of the rate, which fluctuates every month depending on the price at the wellhead, goes to buy natural gas.
 This cost is passed on directly to you.

 We also provide a cost-saving service to cities in our service area by collecting sewer and trash pick-up fees.
 M.U.D. directors do not set these fees.
+They are set by the cities.

 - Customer Charge (fixed monthly fee)